 To ensure these goals are met all biology students must perform a research project (Capstone) and pass the Biology Comprehensive Assessment at the end of the junior year.

-The Department offers two (2) separate Bachelor of Science (B.S.) degrees: a B.S. degree in Biological Sciences and a B.S. degree in Forensic Biology.
+The Department offers two (2) separate majors: B.S. degree in Biological Sciences and a B.S. degree in Forensic Biology.